dirn/dotfiles/README.md

     $ sudo xcodebuild -license accept

+If using an ARM-based processor, Rosetta 2 is required to run anything that is only available for x86-based processors.

+    $ /usr/sbin/softwareupdate --install-rosetta --agree-to-license

 #### GNU

 macOS ships with the BSD version of some tools rather than the [GNU] version.